majestic53/e65/readme.md

 For example: e65 ./test/snake/snake.bin
 ```

-To load an ihex (.hex) file into the emulator
+To load an ihex (.hex) file into the emulator:

 ```
 $ e65 -i <PATH_TO_HEX_FILE>